 What to expect

-Once you register, you will receive an introductory email that will include a questionnaire as well as some guiding questions to help you reflect on how you currently shop, prepare and use your food, including how much of it goes to waste.
+Week 1 is about reflecting on how you currently shop, prepare and use your food, including how much of it goes to waste.

 Please click on each week below to access the calendar of challenges, events and resources.
-Links go live the Sunday before.

 To learn more about how food waste impacts climate change visit